adamdeprince/cycle_detector/README.md

-Imagine you have a function F(x) that accepts a single value x from a finite set of possiable values, returns a single value in the same finite set of possiable values and maitnains no state between calls.
+Imagine you have a function F(x) that accepts a single value x from a finite set of possiable values, returns a single value in the same finite set of possiable values and maintains no state between calls.
 If you called one of the states `"done"` and wrote this bit of code: